hamishgibbs/map_reduce_benchmark/README.md

 # map_reduce_benchmark

-A comparison of implementing a Map Reduce problem in Rust and Go.
+Implementation of a Map Reduce problem in Rust.

 ## Prerequisites